In-Context Molecular Property Prediction with LLMs: A Blinding Study on Memorization and Knowledge Conflicts

 \section{Introduction}

 Large language models (LLMs) have emerged as powerful tools across numerous scientific domains, driven by their ability to process natural language and perform few-shot learning from minimal examples \cite{brown2020gpt3,dong2023survey,zhou2024mystery}.
 In chemistry, LLMs have been explored for diverse tasks \cite{NEURIPS2023_bbb33018} including molecule generation \cite{bran2023chemcrow} and property prediction \cite{jablonka2024leveraging,busch2025corrosion,joe2026icl}.
-The appeal of LLMs lies in their pre-trained knowledge and in-context learning (ICL) capabilities, which enable predictions with limited task-specific training data-a critical advantage in domains where experimental data is scarce or expensive to obtain.
+The appeal of LLMs lies in their pre-trained knowledge and in-context learning (ICL) capabilities, which enable predictions with limited task-specific training data---a critical advantage in domains where experimental data is scarce or expensive to obtain.

 However, the application of LLMs to molecular property prediction presents fundamental questions about the nature of their predictive capabilities.
 Unlike classification tasks, prediction requires precise numerical reasoning and an understanding of continuous relationships between molecular structure and properties.
 Recent work by Joe et al.~\yrcite{joe2026icl} has revealed that LLMs achieve near-perfect accuracy on raw molecular weight prediction from SMILES strings but fail when simple mathematical transformations are applied to the target values.
-This \textit{molecular weight anomaly}~\cite{joe2026icl} suggests that apparent success may stem from shortcut learning-exploiting superficial cues like token counting-rather than genuine structural reasoning.
+This \textit{molecular weight anomaly}~\cite{joe2026icl} suggests that apparent success may stem from shortcut learning---exploiting superficial cues like token counting---rather than genuine structural reasoning.